XPav/jtoanalysis/readme.md

 * Munitions failsafe with no torps or missiles
 * Os-1 with no torps or missiles

-### No calculate
-* Republic C-3PO with no Calculate
-* Any tactical relay with no coordinate in the squad

 ### Force
 * Instinctive Aim with no Special Attack
+* Battle Meditation with no generics

 ### Talent
 * Juke with no evade